weegreenblobbie/pycontrol/ROADMAP.md

 - Add a timeout to camera_info_reader.py so if the camera_montitor_bin stops emitting telemetry, we assume no cameras are detected.

+- Detect if camera is in Movie Mode and make camera status work while in that mode

 - Raspberry PI Health, like /api/gps, add a /api/pi-health for memory, cpu, and temp stats